Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

-Equation (\ref{eq:GD1}) is said to possess a gradient flow structure in parameter space $\mathbb{R}^{d_u}$ because the vector field driving the evolution of $u$ is tangential to the gradient of the objective function in a Euclidean metric weighted by $B$; this is behind the non-increasing property of $\Psi(u)$ along trajectories.
+Equation (\ref{eq:GD122}) possesses a gradient flow structure in parameter space $\mathbb{R}^{d_u}$ with respect to a Euclidean metric weighted by $B$; this weighted metric changes the underlying geometry of the gradient flow, in comparison to the standard setting of equation \eqref{eq:GD1}; but it once again leads to the non-increasing property of $\Psi(u)$ along trajectories.

 Consider now the affine transformation $u \mapsto \tilde u$ given by

 where $A$ is an invertible matrix and $b$ a vector.
 An important issue in all vector space optimization problems is the relative scaling of the components of the vector.
 A highly desirable feature of an algorithm is that it be insensitive to such scaling issues.
 This can be addressed by looking at differences between: (i) the algorithm for $u$ rewritten in terms of $\tu$ given by \eqref{eq:at1}; (ii) the same algorithm applied directly to variable $\tu$ optimizing $\tPsi(\tu)$, with the latter defined by